calabozo/calabozo.github.com/ml/ensemble/index.md

 # Boosting

 [Boosting](https://en.wikipedia.org/wiki/Boosting_(machine_learning)) involves incrementally building an ensemble by training each new model instance to emphasize the training instances that previous models mis-classified.
 In some cases, boosting has been shown to yield better accuracy than bagging, but it also tends to be more likely to over-fit the training data.
-This algorithm familiy rely on training several *weak lerners* which are algorithms that have a poor response (but better than purely random).
-The output of this *weak learners* is combined with different weights dependeing on the *weak learners* accuracy.
+This algorithm family rely on training several *weak learners* which are algorithms that have a poor response (but better than purely random).
+The output of this *weak learners* is combined with different weights depending on the *weak learners* accuracy.

 ## Adaboost